 Despite its age, the 2020 Nissan Rogue will retain its beautiful styling.
 A mid-cycle revamp took place a few years ago, bringing a slew of new features, mainly on the front end.
 There are new headlights, front fascia, and bumpers, among other things.
 On the other hand, you’ll note that the taillights have been redesigned.
 Overall, the future model should be able to compete without difficulty.

 This crossover’s interior quality has always been a strong suit.
 High-quality materials can be seen throughout the cabin.
-The majority of surfaces are soft to the touch, and plastic surfaces are carefully disguised.
+Most surfaces are soft to the touch, and plastic surfaces are carefully disguised.
 The color combinations are also pretty appealing, so the overall effect is excellent.
 Another feature we like about this cabin is the ample legroom on both seats.
-The front seats are very luxurious, possibly among the finest in the class.
+The front seats are luxurious, possibly among the finest in the class.

-Rear seats, on the other hand, may slide to provide more legroom.
-The Rogue’s cargo compartment is another strong strength.
-Behind the back seats, there’s around 39.3 cubic feet of cargo capacity and 70 cubic feet with the second row folded, which are among the best ratings in the class.
+Rear seats, however, may slide to provide more legroom.
+The Rogue’s cargo compartment is another muscular strength.
+Behind the back seats are around 39.3 cubic feet of cargo capacity and 70 cubic feet with the second row folded, which are among the best ratings in the class.

-For the last year of manufacturing, we don’t expect to see many surprises.
+We don’t expect many surprises in the last year of manufacturing.
 As a result, the list of standard features should be similar to that of the present model.
 That means a 7-inch touchscreen, Android Auto and Apple CarPlay, a four-speaker audio system, satellite radio, Bluetooth, and two USB ports, among other features.
 You may also choose a quality audio system, GPS, and satellite radio.

 This crossover is unrivaled when it comes to safety features.
-Pedestrian recognition, lane departure warning, intelligent lane intervention, high-beam assist, frontal collision warning, automated emergency braking, blind-spot monitoring, rear cross traffic alert, and a rearview camera are all standard features on all models.
-You may also get parking sensors, lane keep assist, adaptive cruise control, and rear automated braking, among other features.
+Pedestrian recognition, lane departure warning, intelligent lane intervention, high-beam assist, frontal collision warning, automated emergency braking, blind-spot monitoring, rear cross-traffic alert, and a rearview camera are all standard features models.
+You may also get parking sensors, lane keep assist, adaptive cruise control, and automated rear braking, among other features.

 Nissan Rogue Engine 2020

-The engine is perhaps the current generation’s greatest flaw, therefore we expect the future revision to make significant improvements.
+The engine is perhaps the current generation’s most significant flaw, therefore, we expect the future revision to make substantial improvements.
 A 2.5-liter naturally aspirated engine with 170 horsepower is standard on all variants.
 It has enough power for a daily commute, but the slow acceleration is noticeable on the highway.
-Furthermore, due to the CVT transmission, the engine may be rather loud.
+Furthermore, the engine may be rather loud due to the CVT transmission.